Good news: No More Cancer.

 - Surgery often leaves skin cancer scars

 Carolyn has been brave enough to share her Mohs surgery scar story in this moving video testimonial.

 Mohs Surgery for Skin Cancer Removal

 A procedure known as Mohs Surgery is the most effective (98%+ cure rate) and the process limits the amount of tissue removed.
-Mohs surgery is used to treat the most common skin cancers, basal cell carcinoma (BCC) and squamous cell carcinomas (SCC), as well as some types of melanoma and several uncommon skin cancers.
+Mohs surgery is used to treat the most common skin cancers, basal cell carcinoma (BCC) and squamous cell carcinomas (SCC).
+Also, used on some types of melanoma and several uncommon skin cancers.
 A precise surgical technique, layers of cancerous tissue are progressively removed and examined until only cancer-free tissue remains.

 Mohs Surgery.
 Scar Minimized?

 Mohs surgery differs from other techniques since the microscopic examination of all excised tissues during the surgery eliminates estimation about how far out or deep the roots of the skin cancer go.
 This process ensures two things: that the doctor got all of the cancer and that he took out only the amount that was necessary.
 The goal is to minimize the Mohs surgery scar, but it is impossible to know exactly how your skin will heal.
 By comparison, non-Mohs skin cancer excision usually ranges from one to two inches.
 Plus, it may require multiple surgeries if all of the skin cancer was not removed.